 Application

 All applicants must complete the online University of Hawai‘i System Application, and submit all supporting documents, by the published deadline.
-Applicants are encouraged to file their Admissions application as early as possible.
+Applicants are encouraged to file their application for admission as early as possible.
 For application deadline dates, please refer to the Admissions and Records website at https://windward.hawaii.edu/admissions-records/

-• Students who have missed at least one semester of enrollment must re-apply for admission.
-However, students who stopped-out within two years, may contact the Admissions & Records Office to re-activate their application, if their last Home Campus was Windward CC.
+• Students who have missed at least one semester of enrollment must reapply for admission.
+Students who stopped out within two years may contact the Admissions & Records Office to reactivate their application if their last Home Campus was Windward CC.

 The enrollment of Non-Resident and International students is governed by Board of Regents policy.
 Non-Residents are assessed a $25.00 non-refundable Non-Resident application fee.